freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 ### SignInPage.jsx
 - This will assume the user/shelter has an account with a username and password and can log in.
-- Allows the user to enter a username and password to log in to PetMatch with previously stored info.
+- Allows the user to enter a username and password to log in to PetMatch with previously stored information.

 ### SignUpPage.jsx
 - Allows the user to create an account with PetMatch if they do not yet have one.